Marco-Valle/C-examples/README.md

 # Notes

 Example 01:
-* The output is different from the asignment one.
+* The output is slightly different from the asignment one.
 I didn't care about this task.